Policy Number: HR201822-1.0G | Version/Last Updated: 1.0 December 2018 | Audience: Public | Commencement: March 2014 (reviewed 2018)

 - Final reports to external authorities such as the NSW Ombudsman or the NSW Office of Children’s Guardian, are made when appropriate.

 - The investigation file is secured confidentially within the SCS central office at Leichhardt.
+Such records must be retained for a minimum of 45 years.

 - 7.0 Inter-agency cooperation